polterguy/hypereval/help-files/Hypereval/04 - Managing your Hypereval database.md

 ## Managing your Hypereval database

-You can easily export your snippets database, and import it on another server, or send parts of your snippets to a friend, or publish them somehow - Allowing for sharing your snippets, or parts of them, with whom ever you want to share them with.
+You can easily export your snippets database, and import it on another server - Or send parts of your snippets to a friend, or publish them somehow - Allowing for sharing your snippets, with whom ever you want to share them with.
 To export your entire snippet collection, you can click the _"zip file icon"_ in Hypereval.
 This will download a zip file to your client, containing all snippets from your database.
 To download a single snippet, simply open your snippet in Hypereval, and click the download button.
-To upload a snippet, click the upload icon.
+To upload a snippet, or a zip file containing multiple snippet, simply click the upload icon.
 Below is a screenshot emphasizing these icons for you.

 https://phosphorusfive.files.wordpress.com/2018/02/hypereval-manage-snippets-screenshot.png